-A central approach to modeling preferences under ambiguity is based on the idea that the decision-maker (DM) quantifies uncertainty with a set of relevant beliefs (i.e., probability measures) and may use a different belief to evaluate each uncertain prospect.
+A central approach to modeling preferences under ambiguity is based on the idea that the decision-maker (DM) quantifies uncertainty with a set of relevant beliefs (i.e., probability measures) and may use a different belief from this set to evaluate each uncertain prospect.
 A well-known limitation underlying many such multiple-prior models-notably Gilboa and Schmeidler's (1989) maxmin expected utility model and several of its generalizations-is a restrictive mechanism of belief selection, whereby the DM evaluates each prospect according to the worst possible relevant belief.
-Behaviorally, this restriction is reflected by Schmeidler's (1989) uncertainty aversion axiom, which captures a negative attitude to ambiguity through a strong form of preference for hedging.
-Subsequent work has questioned this formalization of ambiguity aversion and proposed several alternative definitions and measures.
-The experimental
+Behaviorally, this restriction is reflected by

 \Frick: Yale University (mira.frick@yale.edu); Iijima: Yale University (ryota.iijima@yale.edu); Le Yaouanq: Ludwig-Maximilians-Universität, Munich (yves.leyaouanq@econ.lmu.de).
-This research was supported by National Science Foundation grant SES-1824324 and the Deutsche Forschungsgemeinschaft through CRC TRR 190.
-We thank David Ahn, Simone Cerreia-Vioglio, Faruk Gul, Jay Lu, Fabio Maccheroni, Pietro Ortoleva, Wolfgang Pesendorfer, Tomasz Strzalecki, and audiences at Caltech and University of Tokyo for valuable feedback.
+This research was supported by NSF grant SES-1824324 and the Deutsche Forschungsgemeinschaft through CRC TRR 190.
+We thank David Ahn, Simone Cerreia-Vioglio, Jetlir Duraj, Drew Fudenberg, Faruk Gul, Jay Lu, Fabio Maccheroni, Pietro Ortoleva, Wolfgang Pesendorfer, Kota Saito, Tomasz Strzalecki, and audiences at Caltech, D-TEA 2019, and University of Tokyo for valuable feedback.

-&lt;sup>1E.g., Epstein (1999); Ghirardato and Marinacci (2002); Baillon, L'Haridon, and Placido (2011); Dow and Werlang (1992); Baillon, Huang, Selim, and Wakker (2018).
+&lt;sup>1E.g., Maccheroni, Marinacci, and Rustichini (2006); Chateauneuf and Faro (2009); Strzalecki (2011); Cerreia-Vioglio, Maccheroni, Marinacci, and Montrucchio (2011); Skiadas (2013).

-literature documents yet more nuanced patterns of ambiguity attitudes, with the same subjects appearing ambiguity-averse in some decision problems but ambiguity-seeking in others, depending on contextual features of each problem (for a survey, see Trautmann and van de Kuilen, 2015).
+Schmeidler's (1989) uncertainty aversion axiom, which captures a negative attitude towards ambiguity through a strong form of preference for hedging.
+Subsequent work has questioned this formalization of ambiguity aversion and proposed several alternative definitions and measures.
+The experimental literature documents yet more nuanced patterns of ambiguity attitudes, with the same subjects appearing ambiguity-averse in some decision problems but ambiguity-seeking in others, depending on contextual features of each problem (for a survey, see Trautmann and van de Kuilen, 2015).

-In this note, we propose a multiple-prior model that provides a unified lens through which to understand different formalizations of ambiguity aversion, as well as the context-dependent negative and positive ambiguity attitudes documented in experiments.
-To capture a flexible mechanism of belief selection, our model adopts a "dual self" perspective on ambiguity, by representing the belief the DM uses to evaluate any given prospect as the outcome of a game between two conflicting forces or selves (henceforth, Pessimism and Optimism).
+In this note, we propose a class of multiple-prior representations that provides a unified lens through which to understand different formalizations of ambiguity aversion, as well as the context-dependent negative and positive ambiguity attitudes documented in experiments.
+To capture a flexible mechanism of belief selection, our representations adopt a "dual self" perspective on ambiguity, by modeling the belief the DM uses to evaluate any given prospect as the outcome of a game between two conflicting forces or selves, henceforth Pessimism and Optimism.

-The baseline version of our model is a parsimonious generalization of Gilboa and Schmeidler's (1989) maxmin expected utility representation.
+Our baseline representation is a parsimonious generalization of Gilboa and Schmeidler's (1989) maxmin expected utility model.
 Under Boolean expected utility (BEU), there is a compact collection $\mathbb{P}$ of closed and convex sets of beliefs and an affine utility u such that the DM evaluates each act f according to

-$$W{\text{BEU}}(f) = \max{P \in \mathbb{P}} \min{u \in P} \mathbb{E}{\mu}[u(f)]. \tag{1}$$
+$$W{\mathrm{BEU}}(f) = \max{P \in \mathbb{P}} \min{\mu \in P} \mathbb{E}{\mu}[u(f)].$$

 That is, the belief used to evaluate f is the outcome of a sequential zero-sum game: First, Optimism chooses a set of beliefs P from the collection $\mathbb{P}$ with the goal of maximizing the DM's expected utility to f; then Pessimism chooses a belief $\mu$ from P with the goal of minimizing expected utility.
-As we show (Remark 1), the specific structure of the selves' action sets in (1) and the fact that Optimism moves first is without loss of generality.
 Maxmin expected utility corresponds to the extreme special case where Optimism has no choice, while the opposite extreme case, maxmax expected utility, provides Pessimism with no choice.
 Other special cases include Choquet expected utility (Schmeidler, 1989) and $\alpha$ -maxmin.